My body of work attempts to shed light on some of the fundamental questions in our understanding of the Universe.

 I have been an integral part of the team that discovered the Higgs boson in 2012 and am now involved in the measurement the properties of this new particle to pin down effects of any new physics beyond the Standard Model.
 In particular, I have focused on the extremely rare decays of the Higgs boson, in particular into energetic particles called muons.
 By studying the production and the decay of the Higgs boson, we can search for effects from new physics coming from a higher energy scale that manifest itself in Higgs boson decays.

 In a related second line of research, I am attempting to answer one of the other basic questions: what is the nature of dark matter and how to identify it among the many collisions produced by the Large Hadron Collider (LHC).
 To achieve this goal, I develop novel machine learning algorithms to identify the rarest of signals from very formidable backgrounds.
-In particular, I work on combining powerful deep learning techniques based on computer vision with data coming from the multitude of detector channels to extract interesting but rare signatures of events that may manifest itself as dark matter.
+In particular, I work on combining powerful deep learning techniques based on computer vision and graph neural networks with data coming from the multitude of detector channels to extract interesting but rare signatures of events that may manifest itself as dark matter.

 In a complimentary direction aimed at understanding the nature of dark matter, my collaborators and I have developed a novel machine learning approach to probe dark matter with strong gravitational lensing.